MadalenaAndrade/LibraryManagementUI/README.md

 # LibraryManagementUI

-A new on-going project where I'm building a **React frontend** to consume the [Library Management API](https://github.com/MadalenaAndrade/LibraryManagementAPI) and provide a **user-friendly web interface**.
+LibraryManagementUI is a web interface built with **React** to consume the [Library Management API](https://github.com/MadalenaAndrade/LibraryManagementAPI) and provide a **user-friendly web interface** for managing library-related resources.
-This project aims to strengthen my knowledge of frontend fundamentals (**HTML**, **CSS**, and **JavaScript**) while exploring how the frontend connects with the backend to display dynamic data and create a user-friendly web interface.
+This project was developed to deepen my understanding of frontend fundamentals (**HTML**, **CSS**, and **JavaScript**), and to explore the interaction between frontend and backend systems to display dynamic data effectively.

-> **Note:** This project is currently under development and not yet usable.
-As a learning project, some implementations may not follow best practices initially, but I intend to follow React best practices as I continue learning and improving.
+> **Note:** This project has been published [here](https://libmanagementapi-ashnc2hsh3gma6fc.westeurope-01.azurewebsites.net).
+Due to API IP restrictions, only **GET** requests are fully functional online.
+As a learning project, some early implementations may not follow best practices, but I am actively working on improving the codebase and aligning it with React best practices.

 ## 🚀 Features

 - **Responsive Interface**: Adaptable layout for different screen sizes
 - **Complete CRUD System**: Interfaces for Creating, Reading, Updating, and Deleting resources
-- **Form Validation**: Client-side validation for all input fields
+- **Form Validation**: Client-side validation for all input fields before submission
 - **Manageable Resources**:
   - Authors
   - Books